 I really wish that overcoming alcohol addiction and drug abuse was as simple as making the decision to not use them anymore.
 Sadly, those with addiction problems (as I used to have) face more hurdles than just choosing not to abuse substances: I had to face my own internal struggle, making amends to my family and friends, readjusting to society, and so on.
 Luckily, I had many people around me who were able to help, as well as various services that helped guide me in the right way to handle every sobriety challenge.

+What triggers can come along and act as a sobriety challenge?
 What are some of the issues recovering addicts face, and how do we handle them?

 As much as some addicts may think they’re only hurting themselves when they use drugs or are alcoholics, they forget that their families are also hurt along the way.
 Families deal with so many emotions when they see their child, sibling, parent, or other relative become an addict.
 Families may become depressed, angry, or even feel guilt as if they somehow are the cause for it.